AA

 The first flights will operate to Larnaca, Cyprus, on April 29 and to Sofia, Bulgaria, on May 4.
 Additional routes may be added in the first few days of renewed operations.

-Smartwings announced that it will resume flights on the Prague-Tel Aviv route on April 15.
+Smartwings announced it resumed flights on the Prague-Tel Aviv route on April 15.

 Flights to Larnaca and Riyadh will also be resumed on May 22, while Bahrain and Amman services will not resume before October 25.
 The company also announced the closure of the route to Jeddah, Saudi Arabia, on April 24.